ECI Portfolio Page Pic 1

 Harris County Early Childhood Resiliency Fund

 Harris County Early Childhood Initiatives aims to support the Domestic Violence (DV) and Intimate Partner Violence (IPV) response network, alongside the local IPV and DV response network in Harris County, to address the developmental needs of young children exposed to IPV and DV in Harris County.
 Through the Early Childhood Resiliency Fund, efforts will be made to mitigate the adverse developmental effects of early violence exposure by supporting trauma-informed programs and strategies tailored for these children.
-The fund seeks to target children aged 0-8 in Harris County, providing therapeutic and developmental interventions to counteract the negative impacts of DV and IPV exposure
+The fund seeks to target children aged 0-8 in Harris County, providing therapeutic and developmental interventions to counteract the negative impacts of DV and IPV exposure.

 Parent Education

-UpWORDS implemented by Texas Childrens Hospital is a 15-week early language development program which is offered universally to families with children 0-3 years of age.
+upWORDS implemented by Texas Children's Hospital is a 15-week early language development program which is offered universally to families with children 0-3 years of age.
 It is a part of the upWORDS Community Model, a tiered framework in which universal and targeted interventions work in tandem to achieve goals of supporting early brain development and reducing developmental disparities in Harris County.
 In addition, the Community Model also provides training to early care professionals that work with young children on topics including early brain and language development and positive parenting.

 Data & Analysis